Maude Stanley: Youth work

 A woman of Stanley's social position was expected to devote time to charity and social work, but her involvement exceeded expectations.
 She started out as visitor of Five Dials, a now-extinct London slum, where her younger brother Algernon served as a curate, which she considered "old-fashioned" but enabling her to "penetrate into houses where none other could enter".

 Stanley's approach gradually became more secular and she started concentrating on youth work.
 She started opening night schools and clubs for girls, spending much of her income for that purpose.
 She set out to reach young men and women on the streets and in the courtyards by talking to them, playing cards and gambling.
 In an attempt to promote inter-club co-operation, she established Girls Club Union in 1880 (which eventually grew into London Youth).
 Stanley also functioned as Poor Law Guardian, became manager of the Metropolitan Asylums Board in 1884 and governor of the Borough Polytechnic in 1892.
 In 1890, she wrote Clubs for Working Girls, the first text about young women's clubs, and took a lifelong interest in the welfare of working teenaged girls.
 The circle of philanthropists she belonged to included Henry Solly and Octavia Hill.

 Death and commemoration

 Stanley lived with her mother until the latter's death in 1895.
 The outbreak of the First World War distressed her and caused her to leave London.
 She died of a heart condition at Alderley Park.
 The funeral was held at Alderley Park two days later, and was followed by a memorial service at Smith Square.
 Both Queen Mary and Queen Alexandra sent representatives to the memorial service.
 Queen Alexandra's wreath was inscribed with: "In memory of dear Miss Stanley and all her many good works.
 From her devoted Alexandra."

-Sir Robert Lorimer designed a memorial to Maude Stanley in 1916.
+Sir Robert Lorimer designed a memorial to Hon.
+Maude Stanley in 1916.
 Its location is unclear.